-New York state has taken a number of steps to prevent a surge in eviction cases.
-While the state-wide moratorium prevented landlords from filing eviction cases from late-March until June 20, 2020.
+New York has taken a number of steps to prevent a surge in eviction cases.
+A state-wide moratorium prevented landlords from filing eviction cases from late-March until June 20, 2020.
 Additional protections—including the Tenant Safe Harbor Act and the automatic suspension of newly-filed eviction cases—have helped to keep filings below historical averages.
 A state-wide moratorium was again implemented in late-December, but provisions of that moratorium began to expire in February 2021, and currently the law only blocks the enforcement of some evictions.

 * Filings in the last week may be undercounted as a result of processing delays.
 These counts will be revised in the following week.

-Eviction filings in New York City were significantly below historical average in January and February of this year.1 Filings dropped to nearly zero in April, May, and June, but increased starting in July.
+Eviction filings in New York City were significantly below historical averages in January and February of 2020.1 Filings dropped to nearly zero in April, May, and June, but increased starting in July.
 Filings declined again starting at the end of December following the implementation of a state-wide moratorium.

 New York City is divided into 299 zip codes.
-In each of those zip codes, we map eviction filings over the last four weeks.
-If you toggle below you can see these numbers as eviction filing rates—the number of eviction filings divided by the number of renter households in the area—or compared to the typical number of filings in the average year.1 Over that period, we see declines in eviction filings across almost all of the five boroughs.
+In each of those zip codes, we map the number of eviction filings over the last four weeks.
+If you toggle below you can see these numbers as eviction filing rates—the number of eviction filings divided by the number of renter households in the area—or compared to the typical number of filings in the average year.1 2

 American Community Survey (ACS) data allow us to categorize zip codes by their racial/ethnic majority: White, Black, Latinx, or Other/None.
-In January and February, evictions in New York City were concentrated in majority-Latinx zip codes.
-Since the end of the state moratorium, those zip codes have also seen the largest number of new filings.
+In January and February 2020, evictions in New York City were concentrated in majority-Latinx zip codes.
+After the end of the first state moratorium in June 2020, those zip codes continued to see the largest number of new filings.